 Deliberate Fires have increased compared to the three-year average.
-We have targeted the root causes of deliberate secondary fires (grassland/scrub) which had contributed to the bulk of the calls in 23/24.SFRS personnel continue to engage with land owners, the local authority, local community groups and tourisms/visitors to the area.
+We have targeted the root causes of deliberate fires (Area specific wilful fire raising and grassland/scrub) which had contributed to the bulk of the calls in 23/24.SFRS personnel continue to engage with land owners, the local authority, local community groups and tourisms/visitors to the area.
 Some good partnership working with Police Scotland has resulted in a number of arrests for deliberate fire setting.

-Non Domestic Fires
+Non-Domestic Fires